KILTprotocol/sdk-js/docs/getting-started.md

 💡 At any point, you can **check out our [getting-started.ts](./getting-started.ts) for a working example of the code presented here**.

-### 1.2 Set up the crypto and connect to a KILT node
+### 1.2 Connect to a KILT node and set up the crypto

 When using the SDK, there are two tasks that must performed before everything else:

 1. Initialize cryptographic dependencies.
-   If this step is skipped, certain operations like account generation using some algorithms, e.g., Sr25519, could fail with the error "the WASM interface has not been initialized".
+   If this step is skipped, certain operations such as using some algorithms, e.g., Sr25519, to generate an account could fail with the error "the WASM interface has not been initialized".
-2. Set essential configurations, most importantly the address of the KILT node to connect to for anything that interacts with the KILT blockchain.
+2. Set essential configurations, most importantly the address of the KILT node to connect to interact with the KILT blockchain.
    These operations will throw an error if called before a connection with a KILT node has been established.

+The SDK exposes the `Kilt.init()` function which takes care of both steps, provided an address of a node to connect to, as shown below.

 DID operations require the presence of a keystore object that implements the [Keystore interface](../packages/types/src/Keystore.ts).
 For the sake of simplicity, the SDK provides a [demo keystore implementation](../packages/did/src/DemoKeystore/DemoKeystore.ts) which can be used to generate key pairs that are kept unencrypted in memory and disappear at the end of the program execution.